XTLS/Xray-docs-next/docs/en/config/routing.md

 If the connection originates from the local machine, match its process.
 If not from local, it is directly regarded as a match failure.
 Only supports Windows and Linux.

+In particular, on Android the client app needs to call `github.com/xtls/xray-core/common/net.RegisterAndroidProcessFinder()` to inject the finder provided by the Android API.
+This hook can customize the string returned to the core, enabling features such as app matching.

 This option is an array, where each item has three matching modes.

 1. **No slash**: Matches process name.